Modelling multiwavelength afterglows of the VHE-GRB population: Discussion Conclusions

 Aforementioned studies of VHE GRBs have mostly focused on individual events, each analysed with distinct modelling approaches.
 As a result, direct comparisons {among model parameters} and population insights have remained pending.
 Throughout our work, we adopt a unified modelling framework applied consistently to {the current} sample of VHE detected long-durations.
 This approach not only ensures a methodological coherence but also enables a population study.
 Our aim is to study the correlations among the model parameters of VHE GRBs and compare them with the larger sample of long-duration GRBs, offering new insights into their physical properties and emission mechanisms.
-In our study, we performed a comprehensive multi-epoch panchromatic SED modelling of VHE GRBs using the \textsc{naima} {code for a one-zone emission site}. \textsc{naima} incorporates the simple approach with the combination of synchrotron and inverse Compton emission in the forward shock regime for both the ISM and wind environments.
+In our study, we performed a comprehensive multi-epoch panchromatic SED modelling of VHE GRBs using the \textsc{naima} {code for a one-zone emission site}. \textsc{naima} incorporates the simple approach with the combination of synchrotron and IC emission in the forward shock regime for both the ISM and wind environments.
 It is a time-independent code that deals with the full Klein-Nishina cross section and the Bayesian-based MCMC optimisation, which is explained in detail in Appendices \ref{sec:appA_naima} and \ref{sec:appB_MCMC}.
 We also implemented the EBL correction following \citet{dominguez_extragalactic_2011} in the \textsc{naima} {code}.
-Multi-component jet, reverse shock, and refreshed shock scenarios are beyond the scope of this paper {as we focused on to explain as much data as possible in the simplest single-zone emission scenario}.